By: Tavaga Research

 - Non-Convertible Preference Shares: Shareholders who own non-convertible preference shares, do not possess the right to convert those into common equity

-- Participating Preference Shares: Another common classification for preferred equity, where if the shares are participating, they stand a chance to earn higher than the state rate of fixed dividend
+- Participating Preference Shares: Another common classification for preferred equity, where if the shares are participating, they stand a chance to earn higher than the state rate of fixed dividend The dividends on participating preference shares are higher if the company earns more than the stated benchmark of earnings.

 - Non-Participating Preference Shares: Dividend to the shareholders from this category cannot be paid from surplus profit and only enjoy the fixed dividend rate

-Is Preference Shares debt or equity?
+Is Preference Share debt or equity?

 Preference Shares have characteristics similar to that of debt and equity, as they distribute dividends like bonds, and they carry equity risk as the principal amount is not secured.